AI prompts

 (e.g. via `pip3 install podman-compose`) instead of Docker.

-Now to run a new Fineract instance you can simply:
+To run a new Fineract instance on Linux you can simply:

-1. you must go to https://localhost:8443 and remember to accept the self-signed SSL certificate of the API once in your browser, otherwise you get a message that is rather misleading from the UI.
+You must go to https://localhost:8443 and remember to accept the self-signed SSL certificate of the API once in your browser.

 You must specify the MySQL tenants database JDBC URL by passing it to the `fineract` container via environment